adnuguk/adnuguk.github.io/input/blog/2012-05-09-april-2012-meeting-completed.markdown

 - Task Parallel Library
 ---

-On Thursday 26th April 2012, Aberdeen Developers .Net User Group welcomed Colin Mackay for a talk entitled “Task Parallel Library”.
+On Thursday 26th April 2012, Aberdeen Developers .Net User Group welcomed Colin Mackay for a talk entitled "Task Parallel Library".
 Full details of the event can be found [here](http://adnuguk-apr2012.eventbrite.com/?ebtv=C).

 If you were not able to attend you can see the slides below and you can also download them [here](http://www/aberdeendevelopers.co.uk/Uploads/Meetings/2012-04-26-Introduction-to-Parallelisation-Aberdeen.zip).